jafaryor/knowledge-base/Management/leadership.md

 ![change-curve](./images/change-curve.png)

 #### Strategy
-1. Empower people n the change process
+1. Empower people in the change process

     Instead of pushing people to change, which triggers resistance.
 You genuinely involve them in designing and implementing tha change.